Bad Credit Mortgages

 Read the guide → /bad-credit-mortgages/improve-credit/

-How to improve your chances before applying
+How to improve your position before applying

-You can strengthen your application by:
+You may be able to strengthen your position by:

-- checking your full multi-agency credit report
+• Checking your full multi-agency credit report

-- settling small debts or arrears
+• Settling small debts or arrears where possible

-- reducing credit card balances
+• Reducing credit card balances

-- keeping bank statements clean
+• Keeping bank statements clean

-- avoiding new credit applications
+• Avoiding new credit applications